aeells/failsafe-jacoco-sonar-ri/README.md

-# jacoco-sonar-ri
+# jacoco-sonar-reference-impl
 Maven failsafe plugin, Jacoco code coverage and Sonar reference implementation.

-It is often tricky to retro-fit Jacoco code coverage into an existing multi-module maven project, this reference implementation might make it clearer what is required.
+It is often tricky to retro-fit Jacoco code coverage into an existing multi-module maven project, particularly enabling the separate tracking of unit and integration test coverage.

+This reference implementation should make it clearer exactly what is required without any additional noise.

 <em>All of the required configuration is in the system-under-test maven modules' [pom.xml](system-under-test/pom.xml) file for reference.</em>